zirdl/zirdl.github.io/content/pages/about.md

 +++
-title = "TF is this about?"
-path = "about"
+title = "🧑🏻‍💻 TF is this about?" path = "about"
 +++

-I'm **Gio**, a second year student, student-athlete, and a campus-journalist from the **College of Information Systems** of [Don Mariano Marcos Memorial State University, North La Union Campus, Philippines](https://www.dmmmsu.edu.ph/category/campus/nluc/).
+I'm **Gio**, a second year student of the **College of Information Systems** at [Don Mariano Marcos Memorial State University, North La Union Campus, Philippines](https://www.dmmmsu.edu.ph/category/campus/nluc/).

-I am the Chief Layout Artist of the Green Valley Treasure.
+I'm also a student-journalist, currently standing as the Chief Layout Artist of the Green Valley Treasure.
 I mainly do my work with **free and open-source software**.
 As for my line on writing, I do write **Development Communication**, **Feature**, and **Opinion** articles.
+I might also have a taste on photography.

+{%admonition(type="info", title="Work in Progress:")%}
+**On Graphics:**
+- [ ] Logo and animation assets for the upcoming Silver (25th) Founding Anniversary of our College

+**Writing on these:**
+- [ ] What Happened to DMMMSU's ISO certification?
+- [ ] Effortless News Aggregation with RSS Feeds

+**Planning to:**
+* Write 'bout my frictionless note-taking and coding workflow using Neovim
+* Write 'bout my journey on Linux so far
+{%end%}

-This little static website of mine was born to **share what I do without relying heavily on social media or any other service without my granular control.** This sudden burst of desire to publicize my work was largely inspired by reading **Austin Kleon's** **[Show Your Work.](https://austinkleon.com/show-your-work/)** Here's a quote from the book that triggered the inception of this website:
+This little static website of mine was born to **share what I do without relying heavily on social media or any other service limiting my granular control.** This sudden burst of desire to publish my work online was largely inspired by reading **Austin Kleon's** **[Show Your Work.](https://austinkleon.com/show-your-work/)** Here's a quote from the book that might also resonate with you 😉.

 {% admonition(type="quote", title="A. Kleon") %}

-*Carving out a space for yourself online, somewhere where you can express yourself and share your work, is still one of the best possible investments you can make with your time.*
+*"Carving out a space for yourself online, somewhere where you can express yourself and share your work, is still one of the best possible investments you can make with your time."*
 {% end %}

-**Interests:**
+{%admonition (type="abstract", title="Interests")%}
 - 🐧 Linux
 - 💡 Free and Open Source Software (FOSS)
-- 💻 Coding
+- 💻 Information Security
 - 📑 Graphic & Layout Design
 - 🏛️ Philosophy
+- 📸 Photography
 - 🏓 Ping Pong
 - ♞ Chess
+{%end%}